ostaquet/Arduino-MQ131-driver/README.md

  * Pin to control the heater power (example: 2)
  * Pin to measure the analog output (example: A0)
  * Model of sensor `LOW_CONCENTRATION` or `HIGH_CONCENTRATION` (example: `LOW_CONCENTRATION`)
- * Value of load resistance in Ohms (example: 10000 Ohms)
+ * Value of load resistance in Ohms (example: 1000000 Ohms)
 ```
 MQ131.begin(2,A0, LOW_CONCENTRATION, 10000);
 ```

 Before using the driver, it's better to calibrate it.
 You can do that through the function `calibrate()`.
 The best is to calibrate the sensor at 20°C and 65% of humidity in clean fresh air.
+If you need some log on the console, mention the serial in the function `begin()` (example by using the standard Serial: `MQ131.begin(2,A0, LOW_CONCENTRATION, 10000, (Stream *)&Serial);`).

 The calibration adjusts 2 parameters:
  * The value of the base resistance (R0)
  * The time required to heat the sensor and get consistent readings (Time to read)
 ```